vineethkumarv/sv-wiki/Control-Flow.md

             01 : $display(" Value of x is = %0b", x);
             endcase

-In the above example, unique0 case is used.
-In these two condition is true and unique0 will read the first right or matched condition and prints the output Value of x = "1" with the warning.
+In the above example, the unique0 case is used.
+In these two conditions is true and unique0 will read the first right or matched condition and print the output Value of x = "1" with the warning.

 **Flowchart:**

 ![Untitled Diagram-Page-8 drawio (3)](https://user-images.githubusercontent.com/110447788/188300546-eb50b6e6-a5b8-44a4-94fe-e73f828b8e9a.png)

-In the above output, two conditions is true at a time this will make the case statement is not unique, uniquq0 will read the first right matched condition and display the  Value of x is 1 with the warning
+In the above output, two conditions are true at a time this will make the case statement not unique, uniquq0 will read the first right matched condition and display the  Value of x is 1 with the warning

 **lab link** https://github.com/piyushagrawal4578/control-flow/blob/main/unique0_case/unique0_case.sv